I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

-If you have arrived at this hub, you are probably wondering how to beat Rigor Mortex, the final post-game boss of Dragon Quest Monsters: Joker 2.
+If you have arrived at this article, you are probably wondering how to beat Rigor Mortex, the final post-game boss of Dragon Quest Monsters: Joker 2.
 I discovered yesterday a relatively easy (if somewhat time consuming) way to do it, and I'm going to share it with you now.

 So, if you're ready to clock this beast back into the Stone Age, read on!

-Preparing For The Battle Ahead
+Preparing for the Battle Ahead

 In order to beat Rigor Mortex in the way I recommend, you are going to need a team that can scout Metal Slimes (Meddle Slimes to be exact, but the net effect is the same as I'll explain later).